 - As a strategy to reducing fatalities associated with severe malaria, the NMCP should urgently promote measures to ensure that level III and IV health facilities strengthen their management of simple malaria, as well as engage with the National Drug Authority (NDA) to ensure that the drug distribution system works efficiently.

-- To achieve the reduction in mortality rates for severe malaria, Ministry of Health, NMCP and stakeholders should start prioritizing severe malaria death auditing.
+- To achieve the reduction in mortality rates for severe malaria, Ministry of Health, NMCP and stakeholders should start prioritizing in-depth investigations into severe malaria deaths.

 This report was developed by the Ugandan National Malarial Control Programme (NMCP), Ministry of Health Uganda in partnership with Medicines for Malaria Venture (MMV), Child Health and Development Centre, Makerere University, and Development Data.
 The NMCP requested support from MMV for the production of a report that would provide insights on how to improve current severe malaria case management practices at level III and IV health centres in Uganda.
 The rapid assessment documented in this report provides a quick outline of insights on how severe malaria case management can be improved.
 The NMCP and MoH of Uganda has consented to place this report in the public domain via the Severe Malaria Observatory and to be shared among partners.